feincms/feincms/docs/page.rst

 .. note::

    These extension modules add new fields to the ``Page`` class.
-If you add or remove page extensions after you've run ``syncdb`` for the first time you have to change the database schema yourself, or use :ref:`migrations`.
+If you add or remove page extensions you make and apply new migrations.

 Using page request processors